The dark side of Thailand

 The Golden Triangle is not able to cope with the growing demand on heroine but „it does whatever it can” to meet the orders.

 Based on the intelligence supplied by the United Nations Office on Drugs and Crime (UNODC) and Europol, the drug dealing business is worth about $435bln a year, and only the cocaine business is worth $84bln a year.
-Apart from that it is easy to foresee that the global drug profit (which Thailand supports) will surely rise and with it the arrests of the British and Australians on Thai airports.
+Apart from that it is easy to foresee that the global drug profit (which Thailand supports) will surely rise and with it the arrests of the British and Australians at Thai airports.
 Small smugglers always get caught but big players such as prominent politicians, judges and heads of immigration offices never do.

 „I know that drugs destroy the world and they harm our children and children in the far away countries, but it is the only way for me to pay for schooling of my own children.
 When I grew rice, lettuce or other crops I used to earn only $500 a year and when I grow drug poppies I earn about $3500 a year.
 Apart from that it is safer because the gangs protect my fields and they also protect my family”.